DexterInd/DI_Sensors/docs/source/quickstart.rst

 Buying our sensors
 ******************

-In order to use this documentation, you fist need to head over to our online `shop`_ and get yourself one of the following sensors:
+In order to run code found in this documentation, you need to head over to our online `shop`_ and get yourself one of the following sensors:

    * The DI `IMU Sensor`_.
    * The DI `Light and Color Sensor`_.